ZecHub/zechub/README.md

 Contributor Guidelines
 ---
-In the interest of maintaing a uniform look to ZecHub, there's a template that you can use when adding pages to the repo.
+In the interest of maintaing a uniform look to ZecHub, there's a [template](https://github.com/ZecHub/zechub/edit/main/template.md) that you can use when adding pages to the repo.

   1. All pages should have additional resources (ie. links to z.cash) to support content
   2. No marketing or sponsored content
   3. No inappropriate content.

-Donations: zs17h6dthqtgu3phjht9xksjlr6u549va8vdgml0zeejn4sqxpx0ssw6yjkyccvr8prxdhv52ahrwt
+Donations: zs1t2fz22l7sw09ctwu7knymna60aa84fxap86rny6ul4nx007nh3pp5d4u7y4ucyvxwpgzyjz7vgx

 **DISCLAIMER: ZecHub is a completely independent and open-source initiative founded by Zcash community members.
 Nothing contained in this Github repository should be considered financial or investment advice - it is for informational purposes only.**